robotframework/robotframework/CONTRIBUTING.rst

 The commands can be anywhere on the comment.
-Adding the skip statement (``[skip ci]``, with the square brackets) to the pull request body will cause the job not to executed.
+Adding the skip statement (``[skip ci]``, with the square brackets) to the pull request body will cause the job not to be executed.

 Finalizing pull requests
 ~~~~~~~~~~~~~~~~~~~~~~~~